-On Friday we learned that NBA referee Tim Donaghy is under investigation by the FBI for betting on NBA games.
-Here is how this story has been described by various members of the media.
+On Friday, we learned that NBA referee Tim Donaghy is under investigation by the FBI for betting on NBA games.
+Here is how various media members have described this story.

-There have been some scandals through the years in the league, but nothing like this.
+Marc Stein of ESPN.com says that “there have been some scandals through the years in the league, but nothing like this.
 Nothing close.
 Sooner than later, all hell is going to break loose.
-The NBA will never be the same again.
+The NBA will never be the same again.”

 The Black Sox Scandal

-Let’s go back in time to the worst gambling episode in sports history.
+Let’s go back to the worst gambling episode in sports history.
 In 1919 members of the Chicago White Sox conspired to throw the World Series.
-This was not a few regular season games.
+This was not a few regular-season games.
 This was the championship of baseball pre-determined by players and gamblers.

 One would suspect that such an event would threaten the very survival of Major League Baseball.
-Fans of baseball would express their disgust with the sport and stay away in droves.
+Baseball fans would express their disgust with the sport and stay away in droves.

 – 1919: 408,277